-The main purpose of sanitary landfill is to ensure waste is safe by reducing the harm from accumulated waste and allowing safe decomposition.
-The alternative layering of garbage and soil aids in hastening decomposition.
+The alternating layers of garbage and soil aid in hastening decomposition.
 Because methane, a toxic gas, is produced from decomposition, it is collected in the landfill to generate electricity instead of being released into the atmosphere.
 The sanitary landfill also uses a clay liner to isolate the trash from the environment.

 Besides, it involves well-designed engineering methods to protect the environment from contamination by solid or liquid wastes.
-When the land used as the sanitary landfill is full, impervious clay is used to seal it and if deemed safe, that area can be used for other purposes.
-Here is a description of how sanitary landfill works and what makes it different from open damping.
+When the land used as the sanitary landfill is full, impervious clay is used to seal it, and if deemed safe, that area can be used for other purposes.

 Sanitary landfills operate by layering waste in a large hole.
-There are different levels of layering of waste to facilitate decomposition of the materials as well as trap toxic gases released from the process.
-The layers are made in such a way that the bottom part has the smallest volume with the top part taking the bigger volume to avoid collapsing of the land.
+There are different levels of layering of waste to facilitate the decomposition of the materials and trap toxic gases released from the process.
+The layers are made in such a way that the bottom part has the smallest volume, with the top part taking the bigger volume to avoid collapsing of the land.

-The first layer is the liner system.
+The first layer is called the liner system.
 This is the lowest layer and the first one used in laying a foundation for the sanitary landfill.
-The process entails the application of compact and well dense clay to prevent the seeping in or out of liquids.
+The process entails the application of compact and well-dense clay to prevent the seeping in or out of liquids.
 It is for this reason that this clay is completely impervious.

 There are, therefore, extraction pipes in this layer that trap methane gas and transport it to treatment plants to treat the gas and thereafter, use it to produce electricity and to power various processes.

-Heavy duty projects such as construction of housing units is not at all allowed since the ground will have to be scrapped for the establishment of a suitable foundation.
-Simple land intensive projects such as open spaces, nature parks and golf courses are encouraged on such lands.
+Heavy-duty projects such as the construction of housing units are not at all allowed since the ground will have to be scrapped for the establishment of a suitable foundation.
+Simple land-intensive projects such as open spaces, nature parks, and golf courses are encouraged on such lands.

 Differences Between Sanitary Landfill and Open Dumping

-1. Sanitary landfills are only set up by the authority of the local government or the state.
-It is not a personal or individualized decision, but a societal one.
-The religious leaders, the non-governmental organisations and the public must all be consulted before it is set up.
+Setting up a sanitary landfill is not a personal or individualized decision but a societal one.
+The religious leaders, the non-governmental organizations, and the public must all be consulted before it is set up.

-Nevertheless, it is different for open dumping.
-This waste disposal method is not processed officially by the relevant authority.
-Instead, people set up their own open dumping sites outside their houses or a common dumping site that is left open for the small organisms such as rats and flies to make habitat.
-These open dumping sites can be found anywhere in people’s compounds, market places, and even public places like schools and churches.
+This site is then left open for small organisms such as rats and flies to make their habitat.
+These open dumping sites can be found anywhere in people’s compounds, marketplaces, and even public places like schools and churches.

-2. Soil is a major component of sanitary landfill given that it is applied daily or on a regular basis to keep bad odors and pests off the land surface.
+Soil is usually used in sanitary landfills to keep bad odors and pests off the land surface.
 This ensures that the land near the landfill can be used by others without pollution of the air or infestation by pests.

 For open dumps, there is no monitoring at all.
 Once a pit has been dug, there is absolutely no monitoring of what is disposed of and in what manner.
 It is for this reason that large open pits have led to contamination of the land and water supply.
 Moreover, open dumps do not have treatment plants for the treatment of liquids or gases from the dump site.